Quantum-inspired dynamical models on quantum and classical annealers

 \section{Abstract}

-We propose a practical benchmarking suite inspired by physical dynamics to challenge both quantum and classical computers by mapping real-time quantum dynamics to a common optimization format.
-Using a parallel in time encoding, we convert the real-time propagator of an $n$-qubit, possibly non-Hermitian, Hamiltonian into a quadratic-unconstrained binary optimisation (QUBO) problem.
-The resulting QUBO instances are executed on D-Wave quantum annealers as well as using two classical solvers, Simulated Annealing and VeloxQ, a state-of-the-art classical heuristic solver.
-This enables a direct comparison.
-To stress-test the workflow, we use eight representative models, divided into three groups: (i)~single-qubit rotations, (ii)~multi-qubit entangling gates (Bell, GHZ, cluster), and (iii)~$\text{PT}$-symmetric, parity-conserving and other non-Hermitian generators.
-Across this diverse suite we track the success probability and time-to-solution as standard benchmarking metrics.
-Applying this methodology to two generations of D-Wave quantum annealers and to state-of-the-art classical solvers (Simulated Annealing and the GPU-accelerated VeloxQ), we find that Advantage2 consistently outperforms its predecessor, while VeloxQ presently retains the overall lead, reflecting the maturity of classical optimisers.
-We highlight the rapid progress of analog quantum optimisation, and suggest a clear trajectory toward quantum competitive dynamics simulation, by establishing the parallel in time QUBO framework as a versatile and physically motivated testbed for quantitatively tracking progress toward quantum-competitive simulation of dynamical systems.
+We propose a practical, physics-inspired benchmarking suite to challenge both quantum and classical computers by mapping real-time quantum dynamics to a common optimization format.
+Using a parallel-in-time encoding, we convert the real-time propagator of an $n$-qubit, possibly non-Hermitian, Hamiltonian into quadratic unconstrained binary optimization (QUBO) instances that are executable in a solver-agnostic manner on quantum annealers and classical optimizers alike.
+This enables direct, like-for-like performance comparisons across fundamentally different computational paradigms.
+To stress-test the framework, we consider eight representative dynamical models spanning single-qubit rotations, multi-qubit entangling gates (Bell, GHZ, cluster), and PT-symmetric and other non-Hermitian generators, and evaluate success probability and time-to-solution as standard benchmarking metrics.
+Applying this methodology to two generations of D-Wave quantum annealers and to state-of-the-art classical solvers (Simulated Annealing and the GPU-accelerated VeloxQ), we find that Advantage2 consistently outperforms its predecessor, while VeloxQ retains the shortest absolute runtimes, reflecting the maturity of classical heuristics.
+We further extend the benchmarks to large-scale instances ($N \simeq 10^{5}$), establishing a demanding classical baseline for future hardware.
+Together, these results position the parallel-in-time QUBO framework as a versatile and physically motivated testbed for quantitatively tracking progress toward quantum-competitive simulation of dynamical systems.